 If you've fallen behind on your mortgage and you're trying to understand what happens next, this guide lays out the Florida foreclosure process step by step — in plain language.
 Knowing the timeline and what each stage means gives you a huge advantage, because options exist at every stage, but they shrink as you move further along.
+Florida currently leads the nation in foreclosure rate as of late 2025 and early 2026, and the same procedural framework that produces those numbers also defines exactly when each tool is still available.

 Find Out What Options Are Still Open for You